DevMountain/react-axios/README.md

 # Project Summary

 In this project, we are going to create a customer management tool for a computer repair shop.
 We'll keep track of basic customer information, such as name/email/phone, current repair statuses, and also a log for notes.
-This tool will use `axios` to hit an API and will also use `redux-promise-middleware` to asynchronously handle data from the API.
+This tool will use `axios` to hit an API and asynchronously receive the data.
 The majority of the project has been built out already for you.
 The parts we'll need to finish include: the store, two reducers, two service files, and hooking up the service files into the components that use them.

 <img src="https://github.com/DevMountain/react-axios/blob/solution/readme-assets/1.png" />